mwil/helmhurts/README.md

 From http://julialang.org/ or from repository
 ###install dependencies
 julia -e 'Pkg.add("Color")'

 julia -e 'Pkg.add("Images")'
 ###create output folder figs
 mkdir helmhurts/figs

 julia src/helmhurts.jl

 It use lot of RAM.
-For demo example about 10 Gb
+For demo example about 10 GB due to the resolution of the provided image.

 ##Example Outputs